eeb313-2019/Group_7/doc/objectives.md

 - How do the leadback and redback forms differ in their preferred habitats?
 - Do environment factors differentially affect the abundance of the two forms of redback salamander?
 - Does the preferred environment differ between sites?
+- Over time, how does the abundance change?
+- When there is environmental degradation at one sight, is there an increased abundance at another site?